Mini ITX cases are one of the smallest computer cases out there.

 This has created a niche for these cases.

-The case itself is designed using high-end material and has a pretty amazing design that is also streamlined.
+The case itself is designed using high-end material and has a pretty fantastic design that is also streamlined.
 And while you can see hints of the signature In Win case, it does not take away from the otherwise design language, and cohesion element.

 It also comes with features such as Qi charging support, which is a great feature, and the space inside the case is plenty for building a decently powerful computer.

 The case might be expensive, sure.
-But the overall build quality, the building experience, the added features such as Qi charging more than make up for what you are paying.
+But the overall build quality, the building experience, the added features such as Qi charging more than makeup for what you are paying.

 - Excellent build quality.